 Co-mapping on Country

-Co-mapping on Country, led by Kim Mahood, involves creating large multi-purpose canvas maps with Traditional Owners to facilitate communication, engagement, discussion and decision making.
+Co-mapping on Country, led by Kim Mahood, involves creating large multi-purpose canvas maps with Traditional Owners to facilitate communication, discussion and decision making.
 The project, funded by Cooperative Research Centre for Developing Northern Australia (CRCNA), is based on the concept that maps act as excellent ‘boundary objects’ for helping negotiate the spaces between different cultures and knowledges.
-They are tangible items with significance for both Aboriginal and non-Aboriginal people that facilitate discussion, planning and decision-making in complex environments.
-Maps are known to be valued by Aboriginal and Torres Strait Islander peoples for a range of reasons and developing a two-way map becomes an effective engagement tool with land at the centre.
+Maps are an effective engagement tool with land at the centre and are tangible items, with significance for both Aboriginal and non-Indigenous people, that facilitate dialogue and planning in complex environments.